serhatti/kmercounter/README.md

 # kmercounter
 A small package utilizing a counting Bloom filter to count most abundant k-mers.
-The packge explicitly depends on google sparse hash map, libbf and seqtk(kseq.h).
+The packge  depends on google sparse hash map, libbf and seqtk(kseq.h).

 Implementation is based on the ideas in the reference paper here :